Daily first-time positivty rates below 5%: Florida 4.99%, Palm Beach County 4.44%

 Florida's daily first-time coronavirus positivity rate dropped below the target 5 percent for the first time in more than six months at 4.99, and Palm Beach County's 4.44 also was the least in half a year.
-Cases rose 4,504, one day after a U.S.-high 4,394 and deaths increased by 71 after 79 Wednesday, the Florida Health Department announced Thursday afternoon.
+Cases rose a U.S.-high for the second day in a row, 4,504 after 4,394, and deaths increased by 71 after 79, the Florida Health Department announced Thursday afternoon.

 Of the increased deaths reported, 18 more were people 85 and older and long-term facilities increased by 2.